guyroyse/bertha/README.md

 #Bertha

-Bertha of Burgundy was the wife of Arduin of Ivrea who was an Italian king over a millennium ago.
-The Arduino was named after Arduin.
-So, what better name for a framework that exposes the inside of the Arduino to high-order programming languages.
+The (Arduino|http://arduino.cc) microcontroller was named after Arduin of Ivrea.
+Arduin was an Italian king who lived over a millennium ago.
+His wife was Bertha of Burgundy and this library is named in her honor.

+_And what is this library?_ you might ask.
+Well, this library exposes the inner-workings of the Arduino to high-order programming languages.
 Sure, C is great and we can program the Arduino with it.
 But Ruby is more powerful, Java more ubiquitous, and C# more... uh...
 Microsofty.
 But most importantly, the hardware that these languages run on has more ready and sophisticated access to things like networking, video, and sound.
 Things that the Arduino can